genesisdotnet/genesis/README.md

 genesis-cli --script "\path\to\script.genesis"
 ```

-You could have a script to write out classes based on one source/input, then turn around and switch the input to something completely different, then write out different support classes with a seperate Generator.
+You could have a script to write out classes based on one source/input, then turn around and switch the input to something completely different, then write out different support classes with a seperate OutputExecutor.

 ## What if?
 * Pretty odd to think about, but you could integrate it into a build chain.